nastanford/KnowledgeBase/KnowledgeBase/Weekly Status/Current.md

 - UMB Portal -
-    - [x] Add Security Group for HR - HR Affiliate.
-    - [x] Tiffany Andrews - Icons (Not COEUS, Not eUMB)
-    - [x] Jun Lei - HR Affiliate - (COEUS,eUMB)
-    - [x] Melissa McDaniel-Lee - (eUMB)
-    - [x] Find issue for new users not getting the new widgets and icons.
-(Can't find what caused the issue.)
     - [x] New Bug report from Dheeraj - fixed will be there when moved to MS SQL

+- Law - T4 -
+	- Fixed bugs found with new site.
+(2 Days )

 - Testing AVD Remote Desktop Solution
 	- Searching for any bugs
 	- Searching for missing software or settings

+-   SON - Nursing DNP Project forms Time 5%
+    -   Had meeting to get this started.

 -   Law – Academic - Application Time  30%  (2% Completed)
     -   Meetings to discuss every Wednesday
     -   Tasks
         -   Faculty
         - LDAP in PHP not currently working (Hard stop until the cert will work.)

--   OEM - COOP Tools - Time 30% (100% Complete)
-    -   Meeting
-        -   Customer Testing
+Going to start using LDAP from CF until we find a solution for LDAP in PHP.

 - HR - Out of State - Telework (awaiting requirements for fields required and sizes)

--   SON - Nursing DNP Project forms Time 5%
-    -   Had meeting to get this started.

 -   SON - Assessment database

-- Law - T4 - Time (As Needed)
+-   OEM - COOP Tools -  (100% Complete)
-	- Available helping with any bugs found with new site.
+    -   Customer Testing

-Law Academic - On Hold until I can get the PHP ldap to work HR - Out of State - Waiting for required fields and sized of fields SON - DNP Project Forms
+HR - Out of State - Waiting for required fields and sized of fields